DylanCope/Evolving-Protozoa/README.md

 These pheromones are visualised in the screenshot and can be seen as the glowing green trails dispersed around and behind plant cells.

-The primary research objective of this project is to investigate the emergence of multicellular structures, i.e. the development of coordinated groups of attached cells that incur a survival benefit by being attached.
+The primary objective of this project is to investigate the emergence of multicellular structures, i.e. the development of coordinated groups of attached cells that incur a survival benefit by being attached.
 So far, by implementing cell-adhesion and allowing protozoa to share resources I have seen the emergence of some quite cool multi-cell behaviour.
 However, the next step is to achieve cell differentiation